MicrosoftDocs/windows-driver-docs/migration-guide/index.md

 ![Portal example](images/PortalExample.png)

 ### Kicking off the build again (if you must)
-To manually kick off the build again..
+To manually kick off the build again...

 1. Go to [Repository Management](https://op-portal-prod.azurewebsites.net/#/containers/repository/repositories/All).
 2. Select the row that contains **windows-driver-docs-pr** - *without clicking the link to the repo.*